Hohuda/plgrnd/README.md

 # Installation

-1. This workspace uses `pnpm` as package manager, so install pnpm first.
+1. This workspace uses `pnpm` as package manager.
+   So install pnpm first.
 Use the [pnpm installation manual](https://pnpm.io/installation).
 2. Install recommended extensions (VSCode, Optional).
    See recommended VSCode notification at the right bottom of the window or open extensions and search `@recommended`.
 3. Run `pnpm install`
 4. Run `pnpm run build`